 Configuration

-It consists of different
+It consists of different root notes:

-• Processing: This node defines the transformation step and specifies the fully qualified name of the class responsible for transforming the data.
+- processing: This node defines the transformation step and specifies the fully qualified name of the class responsible for transforming the data.

-• Input: The input node defines the data sources for your pipeline.
+- input: The input node defines the data sources for your pipeline.
 It can be a single object or an array of objects, each representing an input configuration.
 Each specifies the fully qualified name of the class that reads the data, along with any required parameters.

-• Output: The output node defines the destinations where the transformed data will be written.
+- output: The output node defines the destinations where the transformed data will be written.
 Similar to the input node, it can be a single object or an array of objects.
 Each object specifies the fully qualified name of the class responsible for writing the data, along with the necessary parameters.

-In each of these nodes, the Type field is mandatory, representing the fully qualified name of the corresponding class.
-Additionally, an optional Name field can be specified to provide a unique identifier for the object, making it easily accessible from HandlerAccessor in the code.
+field must be specified to provide a unique identifier for the object, making it easily accessible from HandlerAccessor in the code.

 Here is an example of configuration file:

-Processing {
+processing {

-Type = "gettingstarted.DuplicatesDropper"
+type = "gettingstarted.DuplicatesDropper"

 }

-Input {
+input {

-Name = "my-input"
+name = "my-input"

-Path = "/path/my-input"
+path = "/path/my-input"

-Format = "csv"
+format = "csv"

-Options {
+options {

 header = "true"